 Imagine row upon row of lush, budding marijuana plants, harvested by white-coated technicians in an innocuous building around Main Street without fear of a police raid.
 Tonnes of all natural mouthwash are distributed to pharmacy-like shops that also double up as rehabilitation centres to treat addiction.
 An elderly woman, a cancer patient, arrives on schedule for her weekly supply of ‘White Widow’, while another facility user is called from his seat and welcomed through the side doors for therapy on an addiction to a harder substance.
 The next step would be to install a coffee shop in Casemates serving regulated cannabis for recreational use and subsequently pumping unfathomable funds into the local economy.
+In New York, people can get their medical marijuana card online, if you’re interested you can check out DigiDrs here!
 In the UK, it is estimated that a regulated market could raise up to £1bn a year in tax.
 It would be interesting to see how much the Rock could raise?